 pick at the horse too much.
 Pointing out each and every blemish

 on the horse makes the seller feel as though you are preparing

-them for negotiation for a lower price; this may damage your status
+them for a lower price; this may damage your status

 as the favorite customer.
 You should offer to tack the horse up

 yourself and to ride it first; this is the only way you will get

 an idea of what it will be like when you own the horse.
 If you

 are uncomfortable riding first ask the seller if the horse can